lucy-tran/MIDI-to-Pixels/README.md

 ├── midifile: Library to process .midi files.
 Need to download separately from (here)[https://midifile.sapp.org/] └── src
-    ├── musicViz_omp2.2.cpp: parallel version using parallel loop chunks of 1 ├── musicViz_omp3.cpp: **official* implementation of the parallel version, using parallel loop equal chunks ├── musicViz_seq2.cpp: *official* implementation of the sequential version ├── ...
+    ├── musicViz_omp2.2.cpp: parallel version using parallel loop chunks of 1 ├── musicViz_omp3.cpp: OFFICIAL implementation of the parallel version, using parallel loop equal chunks ├── musicViz_seq2.cpp: OFFICIAL implementation of the sequential version ├── ...
  ```